 The Exit Dividend of \$1,709.4 million paid to the U.S. Treasury represented the cash balance held in USEC's account at the U.S. Treasury and \$500.0 million of \$550.0 million in borrowings at the time of the IPO.
 USEC retained \$50.0 million in cash from the \$550.0 million in borrowings.
-The amount of the Exit Dividend in excess of retained earnings was recorded in July 1998 as a reduction through the date of the IPO were allocated between USEC and the U.S. Government; 50 metric tons of highly enriched uranium and 7,000 metric tons of natural uranium from DOE's excess inventories were transferred to USEC in May 1998; certain employee benefit protections were established for workers at the plants; certain limitations were established on the ability of a person to acquire more than 10% of USEC's voting securities for a three-year period after the IPO; and certain foreign ownership limitations were established.
+The amount of the Exit Dividend in excess of retained earnings was recorded in July 1998 as a reduction of excess of capital over par value.

+Pursuant to the USEC Privatization Act, depleted uranium hexafloride ("UF(6)") generated by USEC through the date of the IPO was transferred to DOE in July 1998; liabilities and contingencies incurred through the date of the IPO were allocated between USEC and the U.S. Government; 50 metric tons of highly enriched uranium and 7,000 metric tons of natural uranium from DOE's excess inventories were transferred to USEC in May 1998; certain employee benefit protections were established for workers at the plants; certain limitations were established on the ability of a person to acquire more than 10% of USEC's voting securities for a three-year period after the IPO; and certain foreign ownership limitations were established.